PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 ## Azure Identity Protection
-Identity protection is a tool that allows orgs to accomplish the following: automate detection and remediation of identity-based risks, investigate risks using data in the portal, and export ris kdetection data to third-party utilities for further analysis.
+Identity protection is a tool that allows orgs to accomplish the following: automate detection and remediation of identity-based risks, investigate risks using data in the portal, and export risk detection data to third-party utilities for further analysis.
 Identity Protection is a feature of AAD Premium P2.

 Identity Protection can calculate sign-in risk (see previous definition).
 The following sign-in risks are identifiable by Identity Protection:
 - Anonymous IP address